dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - ****move the device instruction to the very beginning
 - press OK to start the timer (or start the timer)
 - make the slide run faster [6:55PM]
+- triangualtion intrucitons could be a bit confusing [1:32PM]

 ***** Working
 MATLAB data checking tools?
 MATLAB data summarizer